trothr/blog/Marilyn/2020/20200104-better-for-knowing-you.md

 I've said that my own life is reset, like a reboot.
 But I'm not the same.
 I will never be the same guy that I was before being married to Marilyn.
-She changed me for the better, like a wonderful tool in God's hand, permanently.
+She changed me for the better, like a wonderful tool in God's hand, permanently improved, sharpened.

 The verse of the day is Psalm 3:1-4.
 Verse 3 reads, "But You, O Lord, are a shield for me, my glory and